 Step 1 - Fabric Choices and Cutting

 Choose scraps of contrasting colors to make your practice sample.
-This will help you see the steps you take to get the slot seam right.
-This explanation uses pink for the main and green for the contrast.
+This sample uses pink for the main and green for the contrast strip of fabric.

-In order to sew slot seams, the seam allowances must be at least ⅝ inch (15mm).
+- In order to sew slot seams, the seam allowances must be at least ⅝ inch (15mm).
 Adjust so you have a wider seam allowance.